 Walking is my preferred way to visit a city, along with local public transport, as you really get the feel of a place being on the ground and treading the pavements alongside locals going about their daily life.
 In general, I wouldn’t say I’m much of a guided group tour person, preferring to explore at my own pace with my own family.
 However, I’m pretty much open to all suggestions when it comes to travel and exploring somewhere so I was delighted when I was invited to try out a free walking tour of Antibes, somewhere I thought I knew well.

-It turns out there was plenty I didn’t know about Antibes, the 2nd biggest town in the Alpes-Maritimes département.
+It turns out there was plenty I didn’t know about Antibes, the 3rd biggest town in the Alpes-Maritimes département.
 Walking around its absurdly photogenic old town in the company of local resident and Antibes-o-phile Cedric was an enlightening and pleasurable way to spend a sunny morning.
-I learnt more about the history of this ancient town than I’d cobbled together in the past 10 years living in the area and I discovered details I had no idea existed.
+I learned more about the history of this ancient town than I’d cobbled together in the past 10 years living in the area and I discovered details I had no idea existed.